enckse/StyleCopCmd/README.md

 * Run make (Linux) or build.ps1 (Windows)
 * The Windows script will (or should) pull all referenced items (gendarme, nunit, stylecop, ndesk)
 * If scripts are added into the bin folder of the project, the powershell script needs to know NOT to delete those
+* Make sure to run nunit-console with the noshadow option

 Usage
 ------